nickovic/rtamt/README.md

     nb_violations = spec.sampling_violation_counter // nb_violations = 0
     ....
 ```
-On the other hand, the following sequence of inputs results in `1` reported violation of periodic sampling assumption.
-This is because the second input is `1.11s` away from the first sample, which is `11%` above the assumed `1s` period.
+On the other hand, the following sequence of inputs results in `1` reported
+violation of periodic sampling assumption.
+This is because the third
+input is `1.12s` away from the second sample, which is `12%` above the
+assumed `1s` period.

 ```
 # examples/documentation/time_units_3.py